He brought me out into a wide open space. He delivered me, because he delighted in me. Psalm 18:19

 11 Their father, Israel, said to them, “If it must be so, then do this: Take from the choice fruits of the land in your bags and carry a present down for the man, a little balm, a little honey, spices and myrrh, nuts, and almonds; 12 and take double the money and take back the money that was returned in the opening of your bags.
 Perhaps it was an oversight.
 13 Take your brother also; get up, and return to the man.
 14 May God Almighty give you mercy before the man, that he may release to you your other brother and Benjamin.
 If I am bereaved of my children, I am bereaved.”

 15 The men took that present, and they took double the money and Benjamin; and got up, went down to Egypt, and stood before Joseph.

 Joseph’s Hospitality to his Brothers

-17 The man did as Joseph commanded, and brought the men to Joseph’s house.
-18 The men were afraid, because they were brought to Joseph’s house; and they said, “Because of the money that was returned in our bags the first time, we are being brought in; that he may seek a case against us, attack us, and seize us as slaves, along with our donkeys.”
+17 The man did as Joseph commanded and brought the men to Joseph’s house.
+18 The men were afraid because they were brought to Joseph’s house, and they said, “Because of the money that was returned in our bags the first time, we are being brought in so that he may seek a case against us, attack us, and seize us as slaves, along with our donkeys.”

 32 They served Joseph by himself, and his brothers by themselves, and the Egyptians who ate with him by themselves, because the Egyptians do not eat with the Hebrews, for that is an abomination to the Egyptians.
 33 They sat before him, the firstborn according to his birthright, and the youngest according to his youth, and the men marveled with one another.
 34 He sent portions to them from before him, but Benjamin’s portion was five times as much as any of theirs.
 They feasted and became drunk with Joseph.